Eileen Lynn Kato: Academic and cultural career

 Kato's work primarily focused on translations mostly from Japanese to English.
 She also translated waka poems - Japan’s traditional poetic form - into Irish and English Irish poetry.
 Her work was included in several collections, including Twenty Plays of the Noh Theatre.
 She also wrote poetry, including waka.

 While living in Japan, Kato developed an expertise in the Noh theatre - the classic form of Japanese dance and drama.
 She frequently attended the theatre and she counted many famous Noh actors as personal friends.

 She also published a number of articles about Irish and Japanese literature in academic journals such as Monumenta Nipponica.

 Personal life

 While in Poitiers, she met her husband, Yoshiya Kato, who was a Japanese diplomat serving in France.
 The marriage was only the second case since World War II in which a Japanese diplomat married a foreign national, and the marriage required the approval of the Ministry of Foreign Affairs.
 They lived in various locations including the US, China and Egypt, and conversed in French.
 Kato also became a Japanese citizen.

 Death

 She died aged 76 on 31 August 2008.
+In a gesture reserved for those of outstanding merit and stature, the Emperor of Japan had a bowl of white roses placed by her portrait at her funeral in Tokyo.